Roghni naan is the traditional Pakistani naan with salivating butter flavor. Extremely soft, and fluffy to serve with curries and kebabs.

 Jump to:

-Here, I’d like to tell you that homemade roghni naan is as soft and fluffy as you eat in restaurants as most of the restaurants don’t have tandoor so they make in oven or on a stovetop skillet.
-You can simply have it with your favorite curry, kabab, bhujia or dal and it will give the restaurant-style flavor at home.
+I want to share that homemade roghni naan can be just as soft and fluffy as the ones you enjoy at restaurants.
+Many restaurants don’t have a tandoor, so they often prepare it in an oven or on a stovetop skillet.
+You can pair it with your favorite curry, kabab, bhujia or dal, and it will bring that delightful restaurant-style flavor right to your home.

 What is Roghni Naan?

-Roghni means buttery and naan is the leavened bread prepared with all purpose flour, yeast, milk, and butter.
-It has a buttery texture as compared to other naan recipes that’s the reason why it’s called roghni naan.
+Roghni means buttery texture and naan is the leavened bread prepared with all purpose flour, yeast, milk, and butter.
+Its unique buttery quality sets it apart from other naan varieties, which is why it’s known as roghni naan.

 Here is the homemade garlic naan recipe on the stovetop.